Silver Linings

 Collaboration on view.
 Featured in Manifesta, the European Biennial of Contemporary Art, is an installation by Professor of Film Lynn Marie Kirby and filmmaker Trinh T. Minh-ha (to whom the Wattis dedicated its last research season).
 Their work In Transit: Between and Beyond “is a tribute to the love of poetry, to the state of between-ness and renewal innate to the experience of Marseille as a city of transit—and more specifically to the Villa Air-Bel as a site of refuge and encounter for poets, artists, activists, and thinkers.”

 Alumni on the rise.
 Tanya Zimbardo (MA Curatorial Practice 2005) curated a new exhibition at SFMOMA.
 Future Histories: Theaster Gates and Cauleen Smith is on view October 17, 2020, through May 23, 2021.
 The exhibit includes Gates’ video exploration of the Black Madonna through reworking three decades of archival images, including Ebony and Jet magazines, and Smith’s feminist reimagining of an unpublished photograph from a 1966 Life assignment.
 Diedrick Brackens (MFA Fine Arts 2014) is one of 37 artists to receive a $5,000 fellowship Art Matters Grant from the New York–based nonprofit.
-Also in the 2020 awardees is the collective #XMAP: In Plain Sight, which includes Dean of Humanities & Sciences TT Takemoto and alum Hank Willis Thomas (MFA Photography, MA Visual Criticism 2003
+Also in the 2020 awardees is the collective #XMAP: In Plain Sight, which includes Dean of Humanities & Sciences TT Takemoto and alum Hank Willis Thomas (MFA Photography and MA Visual Criticism 2003).

 October 5